MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enrollment-status.md

 ## Prioritize profiles
-When a user or device is assigned more than one ESP profile, the profile with the highest priority takes precedence over the other profiles.
-You choose the priority for each profile.
+If you assign a user or device more than one ESP profile, the profile with the highest priority takes precedence over the other profiles.

  Intune applies profiles in the following order: